jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 Send a source file to the FAST FORH target
 ------------------

-Two .bat files are done in the folder \MSP430-FORTH that enable you to send any source file to any target.
+Three .bat files are done in folders \MSP430-FORTH and \CONDCOMP that enable you to do all you want.

-See how to in the file \MSP430-FORTH\send\_source\_file\_to\_target\_readme.txt.
-Or double click on .bat file
+Double clic on them to see how to do.

-you can also open any source file with scite, and do all via menu Tools.
+you can also open any source file with scite editor, and do all you want via its Tools menu.

 SD_Card Load, Read, Write and Delete